bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 ### Build host
 As you perform the steps in this guide you will have to make sure that your build host has appropriate software installed.
-You may encounter error messages during the process complaining about missing commands or tools.
-Hopefully it won't be too onerous to figure out how to work your package management system in order to install them.

 OpenSUSE Tumbleweed
+zypper install -t pattern devel_basis gcc-c++
+BERTO THERES MORE

 Debian
+build-essential
-BERTO BERTO
+BERTO THERES MORE